San Francisco didn't just open the door for us — it took the door off the hinges, threw it in the bay, and built a landmark where it used to stand.

 The experiences worth rearranging your itinerary for

-Walk the Golden Gate Bridge
+Golden Gate Bridge Walk at Sunset

 Alcatraz Island